bboa3/erpnext_mz/erpnext_mz/DEPLOYMENT_CHECKLIST.md

-# 🔍 ERPNext Mozambique App - Troubleshooting & Verification Checklist
+# 🔍 ERPNext Mozambique App - Troubleshooting & Verification Checklist (Clean Skeleton)

 ## 🎯 **Purpose of This Document**

 This document is for **troubleshooting and verification** after deployment.
-It's **NOT** for initial deployment - use [README.md](README.md) for that.
+In the clean skeleton, most feature checks are intentionally N/A.

 ---